Story Ideas: Trauma Journalism in the Time of Coronavirus

 Intimate partner violence is the most widespread crime, yet typically the least reported.
-What do journalists need to know to ensure dignified and sensitive reporting on victims and survivors of such crime?
+What do journalists need to know to ensure dignified and sensitive reporting on victims and survivors of such crimes?
 What does the public need to know about perpetrators?
-In what ways can news organizations provide a public service by putting intimate partner violence - including teen dating violence - and its prevention onto the news agenda?
+How can news organizations provide a public service by putting intimate partner violence and its prevention onto the news agenda?

 How can journalists start thinking about aftermath when there is no end in sight?